infoScoop/infoscoop/2.0/README.txt

 http://www.infoscoop.org/index.php/manual/quick-start.html

-How to update to 2.0.2 from an old version.
+How to update to 2.0.2 from an older version.
 -----------------------------------------
 1. Replace gadget files in the repository database and update i18n resources.

   (1).
 Open SQL executable tool.
   (2).
-Execute following SQL command.
+Execute the following SQL command.
      > delete from IS_GADGETS where type in ('calc','blogparts','todoList','alarm','sticky','worldclock')
      > delete from IS_I18NLOCALES
   (3).
-Open command pronpt, change directory to tools/initdb (4).
-Copy the suitable JDBC Driver to lib dir.
+Open command prompt, change directory to tools/initdb (4).
+Copy a suitable JDBC Driver to lib directory.
-       Only JDBC Driver for MySQL is already contained.
+       Only a JDBC Driver for MySQL is already contained.
   (5).
-Execute following command:
+Execute the following command:
      >import.sh(bat) GADGET,I18NLOCALE,I18N

-  [Warning]Executing steps above, following gadgets settings is initialized and Chinese resources is added:
+  [Warning]If executing steps above, following gadgets' settings will be initialized and Chinese resources will be added:
     * calc
     * todoList
     * alarm